idris-lang/Idris2/docs/source/tutorial/multiplicities.rst

 The same happens if we try defining ``duplicate x = (?help, x)`` (try it!).

-In order to avoid parsing ambiguities, if you give an explicit multiplicity for a variable as with he argument to ``duplicate``, you need to give the name too.
+In order to avoid parsing ambiguities, if you give an explicit multiplicity for a variable as with the argument to ``duplicate``, you need to give the name too.
 But, if the name isn't used in the scope of the type, you can use ``_`` instead of a name, as follows: